wdiesveld/cf-init-tinyqueries/README.md

   cf push
   ```

-1. After the application is deployed you can access your application URL in the browser.
-You will find further instructions how to use TinyQueries from there.
+1. After the application is deployed you can use the TinyQueries IDE to create and publish queries to this application.

 ### How It Works